zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\frac{\eta_v^2}{\eta_l^2} \big( 1 - F(\theta_i, \eta_i/\eta_t) \big) \delta_{\Omega_n}\big( \eta_v (\bm{v} \times \bm{n}) + \eta_l (\bm{l} \times \bm{n}) \big).
 $$

-Let us carefully analyze Eqn.
-9c to make sure that it is indeed consistent with Eqn.
-4c.
-The Dirac term is obviously symmetric.
-As for the Fresnel term, it may be not immediately obvious why that is the case.
-This property is illustrated by Eqn.
-8b, which is invariant under the exchange of $\small \theta_i$ and $\small \theta_t$.
-Intuitively, since the Fresnel term is dimensionless, it only depends on the path taken by light, and is unaffected by a reversal of its direction.
+Is Eqn.
+9c consistent with Eqn.
+4c?
+The Dirac term is clearly symmetric.
+Geometrically, the Fresnel term is invariant under the exchange of $\small \theta_i$ and $\small \theta_t$ according to Eqn.
+8b.
+Intuitively, it only depends on the path taken by light, and is unaffected by a reversal of its direction.
 Finally, the first term is responsible for the projected solid angle compression, which can be readily verified by placing the surface inside a white furnace (e.i. setting $\small L(\bm{l}) = 1$ for all $\small \bm{l}$) and evaluating Eqn.
 4b.

 Is this BTDF reciprocal?
 Naive substitution of Eqn.
 9c into 4c leads to